What You Should Know about Florida Mugshot Law

-Next, you’ll need to send a certified letter, by mail, with evidence showing that charges against you were dropped, your record was expunged, or you were found innocent of the charges against you.
+Next, you’ll need to send a certified letter, by mail, with evidence that 1) police dropped the charges, 2) you expunged your record, or 3) the court found you innocent.
 You’ll also need to send a certified copy of a photo ID.
 Write out the URL of the page with your record in your letter, or take a picture of the page, print it out, and enclose it in the letter.

 Florida mugshot websites must remove your mugshot image no later than ten days after receiving the letter.
 Websites that refuse to do so will face daily fines in accordance with Florida mugshot laws.

 It’s not uncommon for Florida police departments to publish mugshot photos on their own site.
 However, the images only stay online for a brief period of time.
 They take them down on their own, so you don’t need to take action to remove them.

 What about newspapers that publish a mugshot in a story?

 Local newspapers and magazines may publish an image of your mugshot if the events surrounding your arrest were newsworthy in some way.
 Because newspapers and magazines don’t charge money to have mugshots removed, you can’t force journalistic websites to take your image and records down.

 However, if a jury found you innocent or police dropped the charges, it’s likely these same websites would update the article(s).
 While your mugshot will still be visible online, at least people will know that you aren’t a criminal.